sachinl0har/Acro-Chat/README.md

 ### A Social Media Android app build in kotlin using Firebase
 Features-
-`Posts
+`Posts,
-Chat with Users
+Chat with Users,
-Profile Page
+Profile Page,
 Chat bot`

 ## Preview